Sifee27/clear-the-closet/README.md

 ## Contact

-For questions or feedback, please open an issue or contact us at [your-email@example.com].
+For questions or feedback, please open an issue or contact us!